-Running a personal training business in the UK is straightforward on the surface, but tax rules can quickly become confusing once income starts to grow.
+Running a personal training business in the UK is straightforward on the surface, but tax rules can quickly become confusing once your income starts to grow.

 Understanding how HMRC treats your income and expenses is the foundation of building a profitable PT business.